Where honesty prevails (most of the time)

 Miss Sadie – a fountain of wisdom and calm.

-Luther – spends most of his time farming and rarely comes to Bob-Eds except for evenings when he breaks out his fiddle to accompany Grady.
+Luther – spends most of his time farming and rarely comes to Bob-Eds except for evenings.
+Occasionally breaks out his fiddle to accompany Grady.

 Pauline – is the town mechanic.
 If she can’t fix it; it hasn’t been invented yet.